Meal Prep For Beginners

-The first step to successful meal prep is to invest in some good quality, airtight and freezer-friendly containers to store your food.
+The first step to successful meal prep is to invest in some good quality, airtight and freezer-friendly food storage containers.
 Sealable glass containers are the safest option for meal prep, but there are other options depending on your personal preferences.

 Plan your recipes and write a list

-It’s important to plan your meals prior to meal prepping so that you know what you'll be preparing and when.
+Plan your meals in advance so you know what you'll be preparing and when.
 If you are just starting out with meal prep, don’t overwhelm yourself — stick to a few days’ worth of food at a time, rather than a whole week to help you get used to the process.

-Research a few recipes, find some easy meal prep combinations to try, write them down, then break them down to a list of ingredients.
-This way, you’ll know how much you need over the period that you are cooking for.
+Research a few recipes, find some easy meal prep combinations, write them down, then break them down into a list of ingredients.
+This way, you’ll know how much you need over the period you are cooking for.
 A recipe book and a notepad or app can help you stick to your meal plan and record your shopping list.

-Meals like stir-frys and stews are perfect for meal prep as they keep well, however, dressed salads and creamy dishes don’t keep well in the fridge for long.
-They’re also unsuitable for freezing as it can alter the texture and taste of the food.
+Meals like stir-frys and stews are perfect for meal prep, however, dressed salads and creamy dishes don’t keep well in the fridge for long as this can alter the texture and taste of the food.

-Start small if you’re unsure — preparing an element of a dish will make other meals quicker and easier, such as roasting a tray of vegetables that you can add to meals for the week like warm salads or as a side to protein.
+If you’re unsure, start small — preparing an element of a dish will make other meals quicker and easier.
+For example, you can try roasting a tray of vegetables that you can add to meals like warm salads or as a side to protein.

 Allocate time to meal prep

-You can choose to spend a whole day or night prepping for the next few days or spread it out nightly.
-This will depend on what you are preparing.
+Depending on what you’re preparing, you can choose to spend a whole day on meal prep for the next few days or spread it out nightly.
 For example, if there are meals or snacks you prefer to eat fresh, such as salad or vegetable sticks, you can group them in the same containers in the refrigerator and chop them up in the morning or just before you eat them.